 Poetry is often thought of as a private and solitary experience, but POL is very public.
 What do you feel is the benefit of sharing poetry as a community?

 A public poetry performance draws people together and then pulls them outside their own experience into a larger, shared space.
 While listening to a poem, the audience begins to see the world through another’s eyes, and that change in perspective is very healthy for a community.
 It builds a connection between strangers and creates empathy.
 We often hear that Poetry Out Loud competitions are attended by a wide range of community members—not just those interested in poetry or literary events—and that those who attend one competition often return for others.
 They come back to hear powerful recitations, but they also return to feel connected to a wider circle.
 Audiences walk away from Poetry Out Loud events with new friends and new insights into their lives and their shared community.

 Registration for 2017 Arizona Poetry Out Loud is now open.
 Teachers who would like to participate register themselves for the program.
 Once registered, each participating teacher/school site receives a toolkit, which includes a program guide to help teach recitation and performance and a DVD and companion guide for learning recitation—free of charge.

-As if the Arizona Poetry Out Loud state finals weren't exciting enough, the 2017 finals were held in the downtown Phoenix studios of Arizona PBS.
-On March 11, 2017, 10 high school students from all across the state stepped on to the stage and into the spotlight to recite poems for a live audience and Arizona PBS's TV cameras.
-In April, Arizona PBS and Arizona Public Media televised a half-hour special featuring highlights from the competition.Read more
+On Saturday, March 3, 2018, 9 high school students from all across the state will step onto the stage and into the spotlight to recite poems for a live audience and Arizona PBS's TV cameras.
+In April, Arizona PBS and Arizona Public Media will televise a half-hour special featuring highlights from the competition!Read more